microsoft/fluentui-react-native/docs/pages/Theming/Tokens/Basics.md

 ### Size

-You can find tokens related to size in the `globalTokens.size` property.
+You can find tokens related to size and spacing in the `globalTokens.size` property.

 Example usage: in our Menu Item component, we use global size tokens to specific values for padding.